-Most potential orthodontic issues can be managed at home.
+Most potential orthodontic urgencies can be managed at home.
 While there are steps you can take to temporarily fix or alleviate discomfort and prevent additional damage, you should always contact Corinna St Orthodontics.
 It is likely that we can handle most issue over the phone or with the assistance of emailed photographs.
+For a true emergency, such as severe facial trauma, please go to a Hospital Emergency Department.

-During this difficult time, it is very important that you look after your orthodontic appliance to reduce the likelihood of problems occurring.
+During your treatment, it is very important that you look after your orthodontic appliance to reduce the likelihood of problems occurring.
 Please ensure you:

-If you have any doubts about the care instructions you were given when your braces or other appliance was fitted, please phone for clarification.
-You can handle the most common orthodontic issues with:
+If you have any doubts about the care instructions you were given when your braces or other appliance was fitted, please phone us for clarification.
+You can handle the most common orthodontic urgencies at home with:

 ‘O’rings are the tiny coloured rubber band (or sometimes a very thin wire ligature), that hold your orthodontic wire in the bracket/brace.
 If an o-ring should come off, you may be able to put it back in place using tweezers.
 If a wire ligature comes loose, simply remove it with tweezers.
 If the wire ligature is sticking out into your lip but is not loose, it can usually be bent back down with a fingernail, Q-tip or pencil end.
 Should this happen, be sure to contact us to come up with a repair plan.